OnizukaLab/prism_annotation/README.md

 We only distribute metadata of annotations as json files.
 Please follow the steps below to reconstruct the annotations with full contents.
-Basically, you only need to run `run.sh` setting appropriate arguments.
+Basically, you only need to run `run.sh` after setting appropriate arguments.

 1. Download the medatada json file.
 2. Create an empty folder and put the medatada json file.
-3. Set arguments of `run.sh`.
+3. Edit arguments of `run.sh`.
     - Set the folder name created in step-2 to `--folder_path`.
     - Set the json file name to `--infile_name`.
     - Set an output file name to `--out_file`. (* extension must be `.json`.)